CollectionBuilder/cb-docs/docs/customization/config-metadata.md

 - This variable corresponds to the field listed in the metadata for the collection.
 For instance, if you have a metadata field called "original-collection", you would put `original-collection` here.

 ### display_name:
 - This variable is how you'd like the field to be described on the item page.
-So, using the example above, if you'd like the field "original-collection" to appear as "Original Archival Collection" on the item page, you'd enter "Original Archival Collection" in the second column.
+So, using the example above, if you'd like the field "original-collection" to appear as "Original Archival Collection" on the item page, you'd enter `Original Archival Collection` in the second column.

 ### browse_link:
 - *Options*: `true` or leave blank.
 - This option controls if the element will be represented as a link from the item page back to the Browse page.
 It is most useful for those fields, like "subject", that often contain multiple values (separated by a semicolon).
-So, for instance, if you wanted to make the subjects in your "subject" field separate out into individual links, you'd enter `true` in the third column of the "config-metadata.csv".
+So, for instance, if you wanted to make the subjects in your "subject" field separate out into individual links, you'd enter `true` in the third column of the "_data/config-metadata.csv".

 ---